West Hollywood, California: History

 Due to the expiration of rent control protections in LA County, a coalition of gay men, Russian Jews, and the elderly successfully held a vote to officially incorporate the City of West Hollywood in 1984.
 Voters elected a city council with an openly gay majority and it immediately passed a series of rent control measures to protect its longtime citizens.
 West Hollywood then immediately adopted one of the strongest rent control laws in the nation.

-The city of West Hollywood gave the keys to the city to Stormy Daniels on "Stormy Daniels Day", May 23, 2018.

 Geography

 West Hollywood is bounded by the city of Beverly Hills on the west, and by neighborhoods of the city of Los Angeles: Hollywood Hills on the north, Hollywood on the east, the Fairfax District on the southeast, and Beverly Grove on the southwest.
 The city's irregular boundary is featured in its logo; it was largely formed from the unincorporated Los Angeles County area which had not become part of the surrounding cities.

 West Hollywood benefits from a very dense, compact urban form with small lots, mixed land use, and a walkable street grid.
-According to Walkscore, a website that ranks cities based on walkability, West Hollywood is the most walkable city in California with a Walkscore of 89.
+West Hollywood has a Walkscore of 91, higher than neighboring cities in Los Angeles County.
 Commercial corridors include the nightlife and dining focused on the Sunset Strip, along Santa Monica Boulevard, and the Avenues of Art and Design along Robertson Boulevard, Melrose Avenue, and Beverly Boulevard.

 Residential neighborhoods in West Hollywood include the Norma Triangle, West Hollywood North, West Hollywood West, West Hollywood East, and West Hollywood Heights, all of which are only a few blocks long or wide.
 Major intersecting streets typically provide amenities within walking distance of adjacent neighborhoods.